 Everybody has an opinion and not everyone’s opinion is the same.
 I have the opinion that plastic is an amazingly versatile and useful substance.
 It is ubiquitous in our lives; but I am also under the opinion that we do not need to use it nearly as much as we do.
 I’m speaking specifically to single use plastics–that is defined as plastic packaging or containers or silverware or anything that is only used one time and is disposed up just after use.
 Humanity has made a lot of recent progress around reducing single use plastics, but there is a lot of work to be done.
+As an associated side point, The Story of Cosmetics has an interesting 9 minute video about the contents of self care products.

 So, what can you do?
 Today, rethink your bathroom purchases.